romanzuch/romanzuch/README.md

 ### Hi there 👋

-## I'm a engineer and developer from Munich.
+## I'm a engineer and developer based in Berlin.

 - 💬 I'm always looking for ways to colaborate with other developers
 - ⚡ Deeply interested in all things code: web development, iOS development, machine learning